TriNet Group (NYSE:TNET) Updates Q3 2023 Earnings Guidance

-TriNet Group (NYSE:TNET – Get Free Report) updated its third quarter 2023 earnings guidance on Thursday.
-The company provided EPS guidance of $1.25-$1.50 for the period, compared to the consensus EPS estimate of $1.19.
+TriNet Group (NYSE:TNET – Get Free Report) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.25-$1.50 for the period, compared to the consensus estimate of $1.19.
 The company issued revenue guidance of $1.23 billion-$1.24 billion, compared to the consensus revenue estimate of $1.25 billion.
 TriNet Group also updated its FY 2023 guidance to $6.25-$7.05 EPS.

-TriNet Group (NYSE:TNET – Get Free Report) last released its earnings results on Wednesday, April 26th.
-The business services provider reported $2.35 earnings per share for the quarter, topping the consensus estimate of $1.77 by $0.58.
-The business had revenue of $394.00 million for the quarter, compared to the consensus estimate of $364.55 million.
-TriNet Group had a net margin of 6.91% and a return on equity of 45.40%.
-As a group, analysts forecast that TriNet Group will post 5.19 earnings per share for the current fiscal year.
+TriNet Group (NYSE:TNET – Get Free Report) last issued its earnings results on Wednesday, April 26th.
+The business services provider reported $2.35 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.77 by $0.58.
+TriNet Group had a return on equity of 45.40% and a net margin of 6.91%.
+The business had revenue of $394.00 million during the quarter, compared to analysts’ expectations of $364.55 million.
+On average, equities research analysts anticipate that TriNet Group will post 5.19 EPS for the current fiscal year.

 Analyst Ratings Changes

-A number of institutional investors have recently modified their holdings of TNET.
-Raymond James & Associates grew its stake in shares of TriNet Group by 13.5% during the 1st quarter.
-Raymond James & Associates now owns 5,307 shares of the business services provider’s stock worth $522,000 after acquiring an additional 631 shares during the period.
-Bank of New York Mellon Corp increased its stake in TriNet Group by 3.5% in the 1st quarter.
-Bank of New York Mellon Corp now owns 192,517 shares of the business services provider’s stock worth $18,937,000 after purchasing an additional 6,480 shares during the period.
-Citigroup Inc. increased its stake in TriNet Group by 46.5% in the 1st quarter.
-Citigroup Inc. now owns 39,685 shares of the business services provider’s stock worth $3,904,000 after purchasing an additional 12,604 shares during the period.
-MetLife Investment Management LLC increased its stake in TriNet Group by 53.6% in the 1st quarter.
-MetLife Investment Management LLC now owns 21,581 shares of the business services provider’s stock worth $2,123,000 after purchasing an additional 7,535 shares during the period.
-Finally, Rhumbline Advisers grew its position in shares of TriNet Group by 8.0% in the 1st quarter.
-Rhumbline Advisers now owns 44,248 shares of the business services provider’s stock worth $4,352,000 after buying an additional 3,280 shares during the last quarter.
-93.09% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Toroso Investments LLC purchased a new stake in TriNet Group during the 1st quarter valued at about $577,000.
+Rockefeller Capital Management L.P. grew its position in TriNet Group by 48.2% during the 1st quarter.
+Rockefeller Capital Management L.P. now owns 22,635 shares of the business services provider’s stock valued at $1,824,000 after purchasing an additional 7,365 shares during the last quarter.
+Thrivent Financial for Lutherans purchased a new stake in TriNet Group during the 1st quarter valued at about $2,545,000.
+State Street Corp grew its position in TriNet Group by 2.0% during the 1st quarter.
+State Street Corp now owns 788,307 shares of the business services provider’s stock valued at $63,545,000 after purchasing an additional 15,678 shares during the last quarter.
+Finally, First Trust Advisors LP grew its position in TriNet Group by 139.7% during the 1st quarter.
+First Trust Advisors LP now owns 68,136 shares of the business services provider’s stock valued at $5,492,000 after purchasing an additional 39,707 shares during the last quarter.
+93.09% of the stock is owned by hedge funds and other institutional investors.

 About TriNet Group